The Best Weekend Itinerary For Seattle (Created By A Local!)

 Cocktails at Oliver’s Lounge

 If you have the energy at the end of your travel day, head over to Oliver’s Lounge for a craft cocktail.
-It’s within walking distance of the hotels we mentioned previously.
+It’s within walking distance of the hotels we mention.
 Oliver’s Lounge is famous for their martinis.
 They have won Seattle’s Best Classic Martini for eight years in a row!

 Day 2 (Saturday)